 Denise Omard – English, Early Years Foundation Stage

 Denise is the Mother of a child currently at Riverley.
 As a Governor she believes it is her duty to guide and support the school in their decision making process as well as represent parents to ensure all children receive an outstanding education.
 She is currently working for the North East London Foundation Trust (NELFT) which is part of the NHS and has experience as a Projector Trainor for Coutts.
 When she is not at work, Denise is looking after her daughter, reading or enjoying physical pursuits like Zumba.
 She is extremely approachable and happy to talk to parents about any concerns or just to say hi.

 Anne has a long and proud association with Riverley Primary School.
 She was appointed Head in April 2013 after working there as a teacher and leader for many years.
 Her leadership experience includes key curriculum and inclusion priorities across all primary key stages.
 Leading in diverse, inner-city schools was always Anne’s ambition and she has devised innovative approaches to working with hard to reach communities.
 As a music graduate, she is always looking to promote the arts in education and was proud that Riverley hosted the first Griffin Arts Festival (GAF) in July 2014.

 Gemma began teaching in 2009 and joined the leadership team at Riverley as an Assistant head in 2013.
-Gemma was then appointed to Deputy Head and further to Head in 2017.
+Gemma was then appointed to Deputy Head and further to Head in 2017, and is now Executive Head of Riverley and Willow Brook.
 Gemma has a keen interest in teaching and learning and has a Masters in Education.
 She believes that schools should inspire learning in children whilst educating them to grow into independent, confident and accomplished young people.
 Through her leadership, Gemma is committed to the coaching and professional development of her colleagues paving the way for further progress in the field of education.